th2-net/th2-read-db/README.md

 Pulls updates from the specified data source using the specified queries.

 + dataSource - the id of the source that should be used
 + startFromLastReadRow - task tries to load previous state via `data-provider` if this option is `true`
++ resetStateParameters - optional parameters to scheduled reset internal state and re-init task.
+  + afterDate - optional parameter with date time in [ISO_INSTANT](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_INSTANT) format, for example: `"2023-11-14T12:12:34.567890123Z"`
+    The option is used to set single reset at date.
+  + afterTime - optional parameter with time in [ISO_LOCAL_TIME](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_LOCAL_TIME) format, for example: `"12:12:34.567890123"`
+    The time value must be specified in the UTC zone.
+    The option is used to set every day reset at time.
 + initQueryId - the id of the query that should be used to retrieve the current state of the database.
   NOTE: this parameter is used to initialize state and read-db doesn't publish retrieved messages to MQ router.
 + initParameters - the parameters that should be used in the init query.
 Also, The task uses these parameters to configure the first `updateQuery` execution if `initQuery` parameter is not specified